linhub15/time-ish/README.md

 Once you have to project open in VS Code `F5` will automatically build and run.
 * It should be running on localhost:5001
 * Test the app by opening chrome and navigate to `https://localhost:5001/api/employees`
+* Test the other endpoints on the API with Postman

 ### Entity Framework Code First Migration Commands (For code changes that affect schema)
 * To Clear database